 For quesadillas, throw a tortilla on a griddle and top with freshly grated cheese, reheated leftover beef, and more grated cheese.
 The fat from the beef and cheese will create a golden brown crust when flipped a few times that’s as tasty as it looks.

 For air fried nachos (would work the same in the oven), layer tortilla chips with grated cheese and top with the smoked pulled beef straight out of the refrigerator.
 Then air fry the nachos at a low temperature like 300ºF for 6-8 minutes until the beef is fully reheated and the cheese is melted.

 If you’ve seen our favorite Austin restaurants list, you know I love the birria ramen from La Tunita 512.
 This Texas pot roast would work great in something like Tapatio ramen for a quick fix.

-And if you have a question about the recipe, you can leave it in the comments as well.
+If you have a question about the recipe, you can leave it in the comments as well.
 Otherwise, I hope you enjoy these chuck roast tacos.
 Oh, and don’t forget to grab the ingredients for our yuzu and lime sparkling margaritas for a well rounded Taco Tuesday.

 - 3 pound Chuck Roast*

 - 2 Tablespoons Ranch Seasoning